ryanwoodcox/dcs-bios-api/README.md

 ```

 ## Controls Browser

 To see a list of controls that DCS BIOS can interact with, checkout the controls browser here: https://danieltian.github.io/dcs-bios-api.
 Some controls are not available in DCS BIOS.
 For example, closing the cockpit door is not, and neither are the throttle levers on the Ka-50.

-## API

-More in-depth guide is WIP, but you can take a look at the jsdoc here: https://doclets.io/danieltian/dcs-bios-api/master